-Nick Jackson hails from Anchorage, AK and has a B.S. in Biological Sciences, with a minor in Mathematics, from University of Alaska, Anchorage.
+Nick Jackson (now a graduate student at UT Austin) hails from Anchorage, AK and has a B.S. in Biological Sciences, with a minor in Mathematics, from University of Alaska, Anchorage.
 He’s interested in exploring the motor neurophysiology of skateboarding and eventually plans on pursuing behavioral neuroscience or biostatistics in graduate school.
 For fun, he enjoys skateboarding, photography, traveling, and daydreaming.

 Hi, my name is Ethan Kizziar and I hail from Portland, Oregon.
 I am a current Junior human physiology major and Spanish minor which will hopefully help me get into physical therapy school in the future!
 My favorite things to do in my free time are going skiing, camping, and taking roadtrips.
 I currently work as an Exploregon Trip Leader, and lead U of O international and domestic students on awesome trips around Oregon-so please contact me with any questions about the program!